-10.4.2 Luminance Regulation Sensor
+8.4.2 Luminance Regulation Sensor

 Register VGMAX[7,0] controls the pixel drive voltage used for regulating the maximum luminance value.
 By default this level is set to about 4.95V when the VAN supply is equal to 5V to avoid saturating the video buffers.
 It can be adjusted over a range of 4 to 5V.

-The default value is 0Dh and does not have to be changed in most cases.
+The default value is 4Dh and does not have to be changed in most cases.

 Register DAOFFSET[7,0] is used to set the maximum value of the internal Ramp DAC generator.
 This value should match the internal VGMAX setting for best luminance accuracy and control.
-The optimum setting can be derived by measuring luminance for different values of DAOFFSET as described in 12.8.
+The optimum setting can be derived by measuring luminance for different values of DAOFFSET as described in 10.8.
 The DAOFFSET register is calibrated at the factory and its value is saved in the on-board eeprom at location 0Ch.

-10.4.3 Pixel Bias Sensor
+8.4.3 Pixel Bias

 Register BIASN[1,0] sets a bias current for the OLED array in order to achieve improved control of black level and color saturation at the expense of a small increase in power consumption.
 In the default setting (BIASN=1) the bias contributes to a 10mW increase of power consumption for the array.
-It is recommended to use the BIASN=2 setting for best performance.

-10.4.4 Luminance Control (Dimming)
+8.4.4 Luminance Control (Analog Dimming)

 A variable luminance level is achieved by controlling the maximum pixel current while maintaining the largest possible dynamic range.
-This control is also referred to as analog dimming.
 Dimming control for the display is effected by adjusting the 7-bit register DIMCTL via the serial interface to provide 128 linear steps in brightness ranging from near zero to the maximum level set by register IDRF.
 This functionality is only available for VCOMMODE=0 or 1.

 The bits IDRF_COARSE in register IDRF provide a coarse adjustment of the maximum luminance level, while the IDRF_FINE bits enable the coarse level to be fine-tuned.
-Figure 17 shows the typical luminance output at gray level = 255 in a color display for various settings of the IDRF and DIMCTL registers.
+Figure 18 shows the typical luminance output at gray level = 255 in a color display for various settings of the IDRF and DIMCTL registers.

-Figure 17: Typical maximum luminance for various IDRF (a) and DIMCTL (b) settings
+Figure 18 : Typical maximum luminance for various IDRF (a) and DIMCTL (b) settings

-10.4.5 Luminance Setting
+8.4.5 Luminance Setting